MPica/OntoME_importer_MP/README.md

 # OntoME importer

-This repository contains the script which transform an RDF ontology file into the format needed for its import into the [the Ontology Management Environment](https://ontome.net/), as well as small useful scripts to convert ontologies.
+This repository contains the scripts which transform an RDF ontology file into the format needed for its import into the [the Ontology Management Environment](https://ontome.net/), as well as small useful scripts to perform punctual transformations, when having another format may help the user understand the source better.
 Most scripts use the Python [rdflib library](https://github.com/RDFLib/rdflib) to import the ontology directly as a graph and write the output file directly from that graph.

 ## The scripts
 The scripts included here may be executed via [Jupyter Notebook](https://jupyter.org/), if all the necessary Python libraries are installed (always see first code cell).